Do I Always Need a Motorcycle Lawyer? When Is the Best Time to Hire One?

 Because your injuries after a motorcycle accident are often severe, you may not want to make a demand to the insurance company or start a lawsuit right away.
 Instead, it may make sense to wait to see how well your healing progresses after an accident.
 However, that should not stop you from contacting a Raleigh NC motorcycle accident lawyer.
 He or she will be able to tell you when the best time to demand payment may be and how much it should be.

 Keep in mind that you must start a lawsuit in North Carolina for a motorcycle accident within three years from the date of the crash.
-If a loved one passed away because of the crash, then you only have two years to start this process.
+If a loved one passed away because of the crash, then you only have three years to start this process.

 Contac the Clausen Law Firm to learn more about how our team of Raleigh motorcycle accident lawyers can help you and your family.
 We offer free consultations to review the facts of your case and discuss your options with you.
 Call toll free: 833-680-0177 to learn more or to set up an appointment.